petercla0119/JACKS/README.md

 Scripts and README files with location of results and data for the JACKS 2018 paper.

+Data and Results files can be found at: https://figshare.com/articles/Results/6002438

 ## reference_grna_efficacies:

 Trained values for JACKS's gRNA efficacies for the Avana, GeCKOv2, Yusa 1.0, TKOv1 and Whiteahead